fkautz/zt.dev/content/posts/gvisor-shared-base-experiments.md

 }
 ```

-This matters because the LLIFS rule is "absent is never zero": a page that has not been
+The LLIFS rule is that absent is never zero: a page that has not been verified and
-verified and populated yet must fault and be filled from the verified base, and a page the
+populated yet must fault and be filled from the verified base, and a page the manifest
-manifest says is zero must be installable without any fetch.
+says is zero must be installable without any fetch.

 **Results** (256 MiB base, N=8):